codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ## Prerequisites

 - **Customized auth flow settings** - If you haven't already done so, customize Link on the <a href="https://app.codat.io/settings/link-settings" target="_blank">**Link settings**</a> page in the Codat Portal.
 For example, add UI copy, set file upload options, choose to make steps optional, or disable steps.
 The settings apply to both Embedded Link and Hosted Link.
 - **Your application** - You'll need a JavaScript application to render the component in (e.g. React, Angular).
-It should take care of creating and retrieving the `companyId` of any company you want to authorize.
+It should take care of creating companies programmatically and retrieving the `companyId` of any company you want to authorize.

 ## Get started